Fixing MS Access Object Dependencies Not Working or Missing Issue!

 • Objects that I depend on

 Whereas, the first option is the default one.
-It shows all the objects which depend on recently using objects (i.e. the one for which you’re viewing the dependencies)
+It shows all the objects that depend on recently using objects (i.e. the one for which you’re viewing the dependencies)

 Object Dependencies are Displayed 2